Need help preventing your attacks? Try these migraine home remedies, one at a time please, and find what works best for you.

 attacks and less nausea.
 The recommended dose is 300mgs three times per

 day.
 You can always start with less and work your way up to this.
-Remember to keep that diary so you know if things change.
+Remember to keep track in your diary so you know if things change.

-Caffeine is a double edged sword for us migraine sufferers.
+Caffeine is a double edged sword for you as a migraine sufferer.

-It can be a trigger if we are regular coffee drinkers and then go off it cold turkey.
+It can be a trigger if you are a regular coffee drinker and then go off it cold turkey.

-The withdrawal headaches can cause the full blown migraine attack.
+The withdrawal headache can cause a full blown migraine attack.

-Or if we are not caffeine junkies, we can have a short black to help abort an attack.
+If you are not a caffeine junkie, you can have a short black to help abort an attack.

-I covered this topic thoroughly on caffeine and migraine should you like to read more.
+I cover this topic thoroughly on caffeine and migraine should you like to read more.

 Biofeedback training is highly recommended by doctors as one of the migraine home remedies to be considered.
-I have had no success with the temperature monitoring systems but I have really enjoyed the Wild Divine biofeedback system.
+I've had no success with the temperature monitoring systems but I have with one system.
+Read about that here - Biofeedback for Migraine Reduction.

-Although I found it quite challenging at first, (guess it was hard to slow my mind down) it has been effective in teaching me to relax on many different levels.
-I am slowly learning to relax more and more often without the assistance of the computer program.
+Although I found it quite challenging at first, (it was hard to slow my mind down) it has been effective in teaching me to meditate and relax on many different levels.

 Learning different stress management techniques come highly recommended as migraine home remedies.
 Yoga, tai chi, meditation for migraines and deep breathing exercises are all proven beneficial ways to reduce migraine occurrences.